netgen/local-development-setup/nodejs/README.md

 sudo npm install -g yarn
 ```

-All packages installed globally with `npm` will be installed for the version of
+Packages installed globally with `npm` will be installed independently of the
-Node.js that is currently active, and switching to different version of Node.js
+version of Node.js that is currently active.
-will also switch the packages installed for the selected version.

 ## 3 Install another version of Node.js